Bill de Blasio: Tenure

 On the City Council, de Blasio passed legislation to prevent landlord discrimination against tenants who hold federal housing subsidy vouchers, and helped pass the HIV/AIDS Housing Services Law, improving housing services for low-income New Yorkers living with HIV/AIDS.
 As head of the city council's General Welfare Committee, de Blasio helped pass the Gender-Based Discrimination Protection Law to protect transgender New Yorkers, and passed the Domestic Partnership Recognition Law to ensure that same-sex couples in a legal partnership could enjoy the same legal benefits as heterosexual couples in New York City.
 During his tenure, the General Welfare Committee also passed the Benefits Translation for Immigrants Law, which helped non-English speakers receive free language-assistance services when accessing government programs.
-He served on the education, environmental protection, finance, and technology committees and chaired the general welfare committee.
+He was on the education, environmental protection, finance, and technology committees and chaired the general welfare committee.

 New York City Public Advocate (2010–2013)

 2009 election

-In November 2008, de Blasio announced his candidacy for New York City Public Advocate, entering a crowded field of candidates vying for the Democratic nomination that included former Public Advocate Mark J. Green.
+In November 2008, de Blasio announced his candidacy for New York City Public Advocate, entering a crowded field of candidates vying for the Democratic nomination that included former Public Advocate Mark Green.
 The New York Times endorsed de Blasio, praising his efforts to improve public schools and "[help] many less-fortunate New Yorkers with food stamps, housing, and children's health" as a councilmember.
 The paper declared de Blasio the best candidate for the job "because he has shown that he can work well with Mayor Bloomberg when it makes sense to do so while vehemently and eloquently opposing him when justified."
 His candidacy was endorsed by then Public Advocate Betsy Gotbaum, former Mayor Ed Koch, former Governor Mario Cuomo, and Reverend Al Sharpton.

 On September 15, 2009, de Blasio finished first in the Democratic primary, garnering 33% of the vote.
 He won the runoff primary election on September 29, defeating Green, 62% to 38%.
 In the November 3 general election, de Blasio defeated Republican Alex Zablocki, 78% to 18%.
 De Blasio was inaugurated as New York City's third Public Advocate on January 1, 2010.
 In his inauguration speech he criticized the Bloomberg administration, especially its homelessness and education policies.